St Mary the Virgin

 A church is mentioned at Martham in the Domesday Book of 1086 together with 50 acres of land to provide an income for the parish priest.
 At that time Martham also had two manors.
 One manor was centred on Martham Hall (Hall Road) and was held by the Bishop of Elmham as part of his income.
 The other manor, centred at Moregrove, was held by another ‘lord’ who also held the right to appoint the rector at St Mary’s (an advowson).
 This manor was held in 1224 by Matthew de Gunton who in that year gave the advowson to the Monastery and Priory at Norwich Cathedral on the understanding that the monks would continue to pray for his soul and the souls of his family and servants.
 As a result of this gift Martham comes under the patronage of Norwich Cathedral and the Cathedral is responsible for appointing the parish priests.

 The church was built during two periods.
 The tower and nave were built between about 1377 and 1450 in the perpendicular style of that era.
 In those days the stonemasons travelled to wherever work was taking place, leaving their mason’s marks on the stonework.
 One of these left marks on several churches in east Norfolk and became known as ‘The Martham Mason’.

-The chancel that was built at that time became totally dilapidated and was rebuilt between 1855 and 1861.
+The 1456-1469 chancel became totally dilapidated and was rebuilt between 1855 and 1861.
 The new chancel is a magnificent example of the gothic revival architecture of that period.
 The architect was Philip Boyce whose brilliant design was exhibited at the Royal Academy Exhibition of 1856.

 There are very good 15th/17th century woodwork features and fine Victorian fittings in the chancel.
 The church has a 15th century ‘seven sacrament’ font and a late 15th century memorial brass to a man named Robert Alen.